Musab1Blaser/ScalingDown_LLMCompression/Pruning/README.md

 	[Link:https://huggingface.co/AlphaAnas70/pruned_llama3b_DSnoT_with_Wanda_18_per]()

-Refer to Github Link at `Github Link.txt` for the code implementation
+Refer to Github Link at [Github Repo](https://github.com/AlphaAnas/DSnoT) for the code implementation

 Refer to the notebook for detailed implementation and results.